acarmichael20/CapstoneProject/README.md

 This report will look at:

 -The distribution of Family Physicians in Nova Scotia. <br>
--the possibility of a Family Physician shortage due to retirements.
+-The possibility of a Family Physician shortage due to retirements.

 ## Data